Congratulations on being admitted to the Tickle College of Engineering’s Class of 2025!

 The college is rapidly growing with new facilities, more students, and research opportunities.
-We are thrilled to have you join the college at such an exciting time.
-This email includes some important reminders about next steps as you progress into your UT experience.
+We are thrilled to have you join us at such an exciting time.
+This list includes some important reminders about next steps as you progress into your UT experience.

-Step Two: Starting January 15, 2018, you can sign up to attend orientation.
-We encourage you to attend orientation as early as possible this summer.
-The earlier you come to orientation the more class choices you will have.
-Remember: sign up only after paying your enrollment deposit.
+Step Four: Sign up to attend virtual orientation advising.
+We encourage you to attend virtual orientation advising as early as possible this summer.
+The earlier you come to virtual orientation advising the more class choices you will have.
+Remember: sign up for virtual orientation advising only after paying your enrollment deposit.

-Step Three: Begin planning for a successful first year of college.
-Tools for success you need to review prior to orientation are the online Undergraduate Catalog.
-Click “Majors A–Z” in the right-hand menu to view courses required for your degree.
+Step Five: Once you sign up for virtual orientation, you will be emailed further information to help you prepare for your virtual advising appointment.
+Begin planning for a successful first year of college by visiting the TCE advising website.
+Tools for success you need to review prior to orientation include the online Undergraduate Catalog.
+Click “Majors A–Z” to view courses required for your degree.
 Also review the academic planning worksheets for your major.
-Scroll down to the bottom of the page and click on your major and 2018.
+Scroll down to the bottom of the page and click on your major and 2022.
 Be sure to read all the instructions.

-Step Five: Admitted engineering students with a Math ACT score of 25, 26, or 27 (or students who took the SAT before March 2016 and have an SAT Math score of 570 to 620 or if taken after March 2016 and have an SAT Math score of 590 to 640) will begin with Math 130 Pre-Calculus in the fall and take Engineering Fundamentals in the Spring.
+Step Seven: AAdmitted engineering students with a Math ACT score of 25, 26, or 27 (or students who have an SAT Math score of 590 to 650) will begin with Math 131 Pre-Calculus in the fall and take Engineering Fundamentals 141.

 We look forward to seeing you at orientation!